mathiasvan/mathiasvan.github.io/README.md

 # Website!

-It is not optimised for mobile yet but should work quite well in the browser.
+It is not optimised for mobile yet but should work quite well on laptop and desktop.

 https://mathiasvan.github.io/